ACLED

 ACLED Conflict Alert System (CAST)

-The ACLED Conflict Alert System (CAST) forecasts global political violence events up to six months ahead, with monthly updates and accuracy metrics for previous forecasts.
+The ACLED Conflict Alert System (CAST) forecasts global political violence events up to six months in advance, providing monthly updates and accuracy metrics for previous forecasts.

-Accuracy metrics in the CAST system allow users to see how accurate the forecast is compared to the last six months.
+Accuracy metrics in the CAST system enable users to assess the accuracy of the forecast compared to the last six months.

 Conflict Exposure Calculator